 The payment rate for eligible animals is not fixed.
 The rate will vary each year depending on the total number of eligible animals claimed in the calendar year.
 We pay a flat rate for each eligible animal.
-The following are the rates for 2015 and the 2016 rates will be set once the total number of eligible animals claimed that year is known.
+The

 - for animals born on mainland Scotland and qualifying for the scheme, we estimate the payment to be around €103.50 - for animals born on Scottish islands, subject to qualification, the rate will be €153.50 per animal